 Proving Negligence and Fault in a Grocery Store Accident

 Property owners have a duty of care to their customers and visitors.
-If you have been hurt, you must establish that the owner failed in that duty and you were physically hurt as a result.
+If you have been hurt in a slip and fall versus a trip and fall, you must establish that the owner failed in that duty and you were physically hurt as a result.
 Proving negligence is best done with the help of an experienced personal injury lawyer.
+A premises liability attorney will be able to determine the difference between a slip and fall versus a trip and fall.

 Whether you are filing an insurance claim or a premises liability lawsuit, you must demonstrate the following conditions to show negligence: